 I grew up admiring Saki and O. Henry.
 I loved Chekhov, Jane Austen, and Charles Dickens.
 But I don’t remember anything as enigmatic as Kafka.
 The Trial remains the most complicated piece of art.
 Profound, indeed.
 I love cinema.
 The body of works by Scorsese, Stanley Kubrick, Guru Dutt, Shyam Benegal are there at the top but my personal favorite is Stanley Kramer.
 Favorite movies changes with mood but ‘To Kill A Mockingbird’ is a to-go movie.
 And I speak West Wing pretty well.

-I work for Infosys and am currently based in Pune, Maharashtra, India.
+I work for Deloitte Consulting and am currently based in Bengaluru, Karnataka, India.
 I started as the guy who reported job failures in the system and ruined peaceful Fridays of everyone in the team spread across three continents.
 Then I started fixing those problems as an ABAP Developer.
 Thanks to my patient seniors and SDN, I survived.

 I am a certified SAP Development Associate – ABAP with NW 7.4 and SD 6.0.
 I worked for companies who help sportsmen move quick, make holidays merrier and move cargo.
 Interestingly, they all are among the largest players in their game.
 I have worked on Object-Oriented and Procedural Programming, Idocs, Gateway Services, Business Rules Framework and Event-based Programming.
 Development is usually fun.